-Here's a sampling of the free fun activities for children in Minneapolis and St. Paul.
-Museums, malls, libraries, bookstores and more offer free workshops, music, story times, demonstrations, meals and more in the Twin Cities.
+The Twin Cities—Minneapolis and St. Paul—have many free fun activities for children of all ages (and parents as well).
+Museums, malls, libraries, bookstores and more offer free workshops, music, story times, demonstrations, and meals in the Twin Cities.
 Here, are the best places to go with the family in tow.

 Local toy stores are great places for children to visit, and not just to shop for toys.
 Stores like Creative Kids Stuff, which has several metro locations, has frequent free art projects and in-store entertainment.